How can Occupational Therapy help students?

 Channels of Communication:

-The Occupational Therapist will use the student’s school diary/planner book or will telephone to keep parents informed about any additional work that is going on and/ or to report on progress.
+The Occupational Therapist will inform parents about any additional work that is going on and/ or to report on progress.

 Reports and written contributions